mohitpai/journey-optimizer.en/help/using/building-journeys/using-the-journey-designer.md

 1. **Start with an event**: when a journey is set to listen to events, individuals enter the journey **unitarily** in real-time.
 Messages included in your journey are sent to the person currently flowing into the journey.
 [Learn more about events](../event/about-events.md)

-1. **Start with a Read Segment**: you can set your journey to listen to Adobe Experience Platform segments.
-In this case, all individuals belonging to the specified segment enter the journey.
-Messages included in your journey are sent to the individuals belonging to the segment.
-[Learn more about reading segments](read-segment.md).
+1. **Start with a Read Audience**: you can set your journey to listen to Adobe Experience Platform audiences.
+In this case, all individuals belonging to the specified audience enter the journey.
+Messages included in your journey are sent to the individuals belonging to the audience.
+Learn more about [read audience](read-audience.md).

 ## Define the next steps{#define-next-steps}